7PH/deadlock.js/README.md

 Keep in mind that each worker will allocate a MySQL Pool with 'connectionLimit' connections.

+Also, the appSecret has no use at the moment but it will be used later to handle interactions with the web server, such as retrieving logs, statistics, editing configuration.

 ## See also

 I made another library to handle caching promises